gaospecial/ggVennDiagram/README.md

 <img src="man/figures/README-unnamed-chunk-2-2.png" width="70%" />

-`ggVennDiagram` now support 2-4 dimension venn plot.
+`ggVennDiagram` now support 2-4 dimension Venn plot.
 The generated figure is generally ready for publish.
 The main function `ggVennDiagram()` will check how many items in the first paramenter and call corresponding function automatically.